eWalker-TestLab/Documentation/DetectionLab_ESXi-6.7.md

 1. Clone the repository to your workspace by `git clone git@github.com:eWalker-TestLab/TestLab.git`.

 2. Edit `DetectionLab/ESXi/Packer/variables.json` to match your ESXi configuration.
 The `esxi_network_with_dhcp_and_internet` variable refers to any ESXi network that will be able to provide DHCP and internet access to the VM while it’s being built in *Packer*.
-This is usually VM Network.
+This is usually *VM Network*.
 The file should be similar to the following.
 More info [here](https://detectionlab.network/deployment/esxi/#steps).

    ![variables.json](img/DetectionLab/variables.json.jpg)